US airlifts aid to Haiti to reach areas hardest hit by quake

 “They lost their gardens, they lost their animals,” Tiné said as he took a break from helping unload boxes of rice.
 “The mountains slid down and they lost everything.”

-At the request of the Haitian Government, getting as much help to such people as fast as possible is now the focus of the $32-million US relief effort, said Tim Callahan, a disaster response team leader for the US Agency for International Development.
+At the request of the Haitian government, getting as much help to such people as fast as possible is now the focus of the US$32 million US relief effort, said Tim Callahan, a disaster response team leader for the US Agency for International Development.

 In the immediate aftermath of the magnitude 7.2 earthquake, which killed more than 2,200 people and damaged or destroyed more than 100,000 homes, the focus was on search and rescue.